kyverno/KDP/proposals/kubernetes-image-and-attestation-verification.md

 Also we are dependent on ORAS as well as Crane at the same time.
 Both library serve the same purpose of communicating with OCI registries and have very similar methods.

 This Proposal proposes the following:
-1. Creating an inhouse implementation Notary repository which uses crane instead of ORAS to remove the indirect dependency on ORAS.
+1. Create an inhouse implementation Notary repository which uses crane instead of ORAS to remove the indirect dependency on ORAS.
-2. Use crane instead of ORAS to fetch attestations and predecates.
+2. Use crane instead of ORAS to fetch attestations and predicates.
 3. Update the authentication to support Azure, AWS, GCP or use [Flux Auth](https://pkg.go.dev/github.com/fluxcd/pkg/oci/auth@v0.23.0) package, which implements crane.

 # Implementation